 Tackling the Energy Crisis in Afghanistan’s Healthcare

-Afghanistan’s healthcare system grapples with an unstable energy supply that severely impacts the quality of care, particularly for maternal and child health services.
-To address this challenge, the United Nations Population Fund (UNFPA) and the United Nations Development Programme (UNDP) have launched an initiative introducing solar energy solutions.
+Afghanistan’s healthcare system is hampered by an unstable energy supply that severely impacts the quality of care, particularly for maternal and child health services.
+In response, the United Nations Population Fund (UNFPA) and the United Nations Development Programme (UNDP) have launched an initiative to introduce solar energy solutions.

 Funded by the Government of Japan, the project will equip 101 health facilities across 27 provinces with solar systems.
 These sites were selected through a national needs assessment that identified areas with the most vulnerable energy grids and the most pressing need for maternal and child healthcare.

 The solar systems will directly benefit over 1.1 million people, including an estimated 100,000 pregnant women and 100,000 children under five.
-By providing a reliable source of power, these systems will help healthcare facilities deliver better services, particularly in rural and remote areas where energy access is often scarce.
+This initiative ensures a reliable power source for better healthcare services, particularly in rural and remote areas where energy access is often scarce.

 How Solar Energy Will Enhance Medical Services

-Improving maternal and child healthcare is a primary goal of this initiative.
+This initiative focuses primarily on improving maternal and child healthcare.
 In Afghanistan, maternal and child mortality rates remain alarmingly high, largely due to inadequate medical services.
-The lack of reliable energy makes it difficult for facilities to provide essential care, including emergency obstetrics, neonatal support, and vaccinations.
+Unreliable energy makes it difficult for facilities to provide essential care, including emergency obstetrics, neonatal support, and vaccinations.

-With new solar systems in place, healthcare facilities will be better equipped to offer these critical services.
-The systems will provide uninterrupted power to medical equipment, enabling life-saving interventions without delay.
-This will significantly improve the quality of care for pregnant women and children and help reduce maternal and infant mortality rates.
+With new solar systems in place, healthcare facilities will have uninterrupted power for medical equipment, enabling them to offer critical, life-saving interventions without delay.
+This increased capacity is expected to significantly raise the quality of care for pregnant women and children, helping to reduce maternal and infant mortality rates.

 Beyond maternal and child health, these solar installations will enhance the overall resilience of Afghanistan’s medical infrastructure.
-By transitioning to renewable energy, the initiative reduces the healthcare system’s dependence on fossil fuels and the often-unreliable national power grid.
-This makes facilities more resilient to power outages and other disruptions, ensuring they can operate continuously, even under challenging conditions.
+By transitioning to renewable energy, the initiative reduces the healthcare system’s dependence on fossil fuels and the unreliable national power grid.
+This shift makes facilities less vulnerable to power outages and other disruptions, ensuring they can operate continuously, even under challenging conditions.

 Supporting Sustainable Healthcare and Development Goals